-Appendix 2 Complaint Form
+Complaint Form

-Please complete and return to Mr David Brown.
-(Headteacher) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to David Brown who will acknowledge receipt and explain what action will be taken.
 If you have a disability or special requirements you can contact us by telephone and we will arrange for an independent individual to help you by writing out your complaint.

+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint.
+Postcode: Day time telephone number: Evening telephone number:

+Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?

 What actions do you feel might resolve the problem at this stage?

-The stage is a few test in grant section at all stage.

 Are you attaching any paperwork?
 If so, please give details.

+The year amounting early perfect to the control of the determinent

 Signature:

 Date:

+Date.

 Official use

 Date acknowledgement sent:

-Decretor

 By who:

+by who.

 Complaint referred to:

-Complaint referred to.
+Complaint referred to:

 Date: